Art Law Forum

 If you’re an artist fleeing persecution or censorship and would like to know if you qualify for assistance from Safe Passage Europe, contact us at firstname.lastname@example.org.
 Be assured that we respect your privacy and are committed to treating your information confidentially.

 Training of lawyers

-The way that art is judged in the courtroom shapes the way it is perceived at large and has a direct consequence on how it can be appreciated by the society.
-And yet, how informed are judges and lawyers in art theory and form and on what grounds do they speculate about artistic merit and motive?
+The way art is judged in a courtroom, shapes the way it is largely perceived and appreciated by the society.
+And yet, how informed are judges and lawyers in art theory and form?
+On what grounds do they speculate about artistic merit and motive?

-“Art on trial” is a series of workshops for lawyers designed and delivered by AGL Director.
-The next course takes place in March 2020 at the Europen Court for Human Rights.
+“Art on trial” is a series of workshops for lawyers designed and delivered by the AGL Director.
+The next course takes place in March 2020 at the European Court of Human Rights.
 Read what former participants say here.

 Read Andra’s article about the significance the European Court of Human Rights attaches to the protection of artistic expression and the ways in which its case-law regulates the dynamics between artistic freedom, public morals and “the feelings of others”

 Would you be interested in an audience-specific course on freedom of artistic expression, designed and delivered by AGL?
 You are welcome to contact Andra email@example.com.